davybrion/companysite-dotnet/content/blog/2009-04-nhibernates-future-queries-and-their-fallback-behavior.md

 <script src="https://gist.github.com/3684484.js?file=s1.cs"></script>

 There are more tests obviously, but you get the point.
-The interesting part about these tests is how i disabled query batching support.
+The interesting part about these tests is how I disabled query batching support.
 I only have Sql Server and MySQL running on this machine, and they both support query batching.
-I didn't really feel like installing a database that doesn't support it, so i just took advantage of NHibernate's extensibility.
-Since most of us run the NHibernate tests on Sql Server, i inherited from the Sql Server Driver and made sure that it would report to NHibernate that it didn't support query batching:
+I didn't really feel like installing a database that doesn't support it, so I just took advantage of NHibernate's extensibility.
+Since most of us run the NHibernate tests on Sql Server, I inherited from the Sql Server Driver and made sure that it would report to NHibernate that it didn't support query batching:

 <script src="https://gist.github.com/3684484.js?file=s2.cs"></script>

 Easy huh?
-Then i just inherited from the TestCase class we have in the NHibernate.Tests project which offers a virtual method where you can modify the NHibernate configuration for the current fixture:
+Then I just inherited from the TestCase class we have in the NHibernate.Tests project which offers a virtual method where you can modify the NHibernate configuration for the current fixture:

 <script src="https://gist.github.com/3684484.js?file=s3.cs"></script>